Mila Air Purifier review

 • Controls: Integrated touch display and app

-The thing about some smart purifiers is that they get ahead of themselves and overly complicate the setup process.
-You don’t get any of that with the Mila, and for the most part this machine is simple to activate, pair with your phone, and kick into Manual Mode (you’re in control) or Automatic Mode (Mila’s in the driver’s seat).
+Some smart purifiers get ahead of themselves and overly complicate the setup process.
+You don’t get any of that with the Mila, and for the most part, this machine is simple to activate, pair with your phone, and kick into Manual Mode (you’re in control) or Automatic Mode (Mila’s in the driver’s seat).

 After unboxing the purifier and the two filters we were sent for testing (the Basic Breather Filter, $59, and the Overreactor Filter, $99), our first jobs were to download the app (iOS for us), insert a filter into the Mila itself, close the unit up again, and plug it into a mains power source.
 So far, so good.

-The device connected quickly to our home’s Wi-Fi, and via the app we were soon adding in all sorts of information about the size of our home, where it’s located, if it’s an urban or suburban setting, and which room the Mila is sat in.
-Basically, the more information you feed it, the better it adapts to your environment.
+The device connected quickly to our home’s Wi-Fi, and via the app, we were soon adding in all sorts of information about the size of our home, where it’s located, if it’s an urban or suburban setting, and which room the Mila is sat in.
+The more information you feed, the better it adapts to your environment.

 The Mila promptly kicked into calibration mode, and it was fun to see the slick digital display firing up during this stage.
 What wasn’t fun was the noise.
 Yes, the Mila got LOUD during calibration.
-Ours ran for quite some time in that mode too, to the point where we almost switched it off and restarted, as we assumed there might have been an issue.
-But finally Mila chilled out, quit calibrating, and we were able to dig into the app and play around with the settings.
+Ours ran for quite some time in that mode, too, to the point where we almost switched it off and restarted, as we assumed there might have been an issue.
+But finally, Mila chilled out and quit calibrating, and we could dig into the app and play around with the settings.

 Mila Air Purifier review: an image showing the white purifier with brown wooden feet